 Investigation of the bedrock beneath the glacier by cosmic muon tomography

 Glaciers have essentially characterised the shape of the Alps and of Switzerland.
-Researchers of the University of Bern want to investigate the bedrock of the uppermost part of the Aletsch glacier (Jungfraufirn) with the help of cosmic-ray muon tomography.
+Researchers of the University of Bern want to investigate the bedrock of the Eiger glacier with the help of cosmic-ray muon tomography.
 For this purpose, several cosmic muon detectors, made of emulsion films, were installed along the Jungfrau Railway tunnel.
-With these detectors, incoming muons are registered.
-The patterns of the detected muons are then used to map the orientation of the bedrock underneath the glacier in three dimensions.
+The images can then be used to compute the base of the Eiger Glacier in three dimensions.
 The researchers want to get a detailed picture of the erosion mechanisms of steep glaciers based on this data.

 Swiss consortium participates in the European network for CO2-research